JereKuusela/valheim-infinity_hammer/publish/README.md

 ## Multiplacement

-Objects can be placed multiple times in a row with the command:
+Objects can be placed multiple times in a row with the commands:

+- `hammer_zoop_[direction] [step=auto]`
 - `hammer_stack_[direction] [amount or min-max] [step=auto]`

+Zoop multiplies the selection while stack instantly places multiple objects.

 Possible directions are `backward`, `down`, `forward`,`left`, `right` and `up`.